Code-Institute-Org/Full-Stack-Web-Developer-Stream-0/python.md

 ### Useful Python Videos

-We've collected some great videos from a series by Bucky Roberts.
+We've collected some great Python videos from a series by Bucky Roberts.
 Bucky's videos are fun, informative, free and have successfully taught thousands of beginners the fundamentals of Python.
+Follow along with his tutorials.
+Modify your code.
+Be curious and get stuck in!